 Debbie Seeger is The Texas Tribune’s Chief Financial Officer.
 A CPA for over 20 years, she’s spent of that time in non-profit leadership and management.
 Debbie began as an accountant for a large non-profit agency in Houston.
 In Corpus Christi, she worked in grants and federal relations for the local university before becoming the CEO of the Workforce Development Board.
 Debbie provided consulting services for eight years and then joined Corpus Christi ISD, first as a director in HR and later as the Director for Strategic Initiatives.
 Debbie is the daughter of a government and history teacher and spent hours on long drives responding to endless questions on Texas and US history and government.
 With her lifelong interest in government and politics, she became a Texas Tribune member long before joining the staff and has listened to virtually every TribCast.

-Morgan Smith reports on politics and education for the Tribune, which she joined in November 2009.
-She writes about the effects of the state budget, school finance reform, accountability and testing in Texas public schools.
-Her political coverage has included congressional and legislative races, as well as Gov. Rick Perry's presidential campaign, which she followed to Iowa and New Hampshire.
+Morgan Smith is an investigative reporter with a focus on income inequality.
+She joined the Tribune in November 2009, and has previously covered politics and public education.
 In 2013, she received a National Education Writers Association award for "Death of a District," a series on school closures.
 After earning a bachelor's degree in English from Wellesley College, she moved to Austin in 2008 to enter law school at the University of Texas.
 A San Antonio native, her work has also appeared in Slate, where she spent a year as an editorial intern in Washington D.C.
 Read Articles by Morgan Smith

 Evan Smith is the CEO and co-founder of The Texas Tribune, a pioneering nonprofit, nonpartisan digital news organization whose deep coverage of Texas politics and public policy can be found at its website, texastribune.org, in newspapers and on TV and radio stations across the state, and in the print and online editions of the Washington Post.
 Since its launch in 2009, the Tribune has won international acclaim and numerous honors, including a Peabody Award, thirteen national Edward R. Murrow Awards from the Radio Television Digital News Association and three general excellence awards from the Online News Association.
 Evan is also the host of “Overheard with Evan Smith,” a weekly half-hour interview program that airs on PBS stations around the country.
 Previously he spent nearly 18 years at Texas Monthly, including eight years as the magazine's editor and a year as its president and editor in chief.
 Read Articles by Evan Smith